Junior State Debating Championships

 How do I find out about the trials in my region?

-The trials won't be planned for a while, but we'll put dates and details here when they are.
+We'll add the dates and venues of the various trials below as they're organised along with the contact information for the regional coordinator in charge.
 We'll also email all the schools and teachers in the Premier's Debating Challenge once the trials are organised so you won't miss out.

 Region Trials information